TomTilly/basic-site-starter-template/README.md

 ```

 Defaults to using a development build.
-When going into production, change `"build:css"` script from `"npm run dev:scss && npm run autoprefixer"` to `"npm run prod:scss && npm run autoprefixer"`.
+When going into production, change `"build:css"` value (in package.json) from `"npm run dev:scss && npm run autoprefixer"` to `"npm run prod:scss && npm run autoprefixer"`.

 ## Credits